arcapos/luapgsql/luapgsql.md

 possibility and achieve completely nonblocking database operation, the following additional functions can be used.

-### conn:setnonblocking()
+### conn:setnonblocking(arg)

 Sets the nonblocking status of the connection.

-Sets the state of the connection to nonblocking if arg is 1, or blocking if arg is 0.
-Returns 0 if OK, -1 if error.
+Sets the state of the connection to nonblocking if arg is true, or blocking if arg is false.
+Returns true if OK, false if error.

 In the nonblocking state, calls to sendQuery, putline, putnbytes, and endcopy will not block but instead return an error if they need to be